 The Second Conference of SEAMES held in Manila witnessed how the Philippine delegation stood steadfast in developing a plan for the merging of the proposed institute with the UPCA system.
 Encouraged by then Philippine Education Secretary Carlos P. Romulo, Dr. Gil F. Saguiguit, Dr. Umali, and Mr. Onofre D. Corpuz reworked the proposal until its approval on 27 November 1966.
 The institute was officially named "Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA)."

+From 1967 to 1969, SEARCA operated on an interim status in which guidelines for the establishment of SEARCA, including its Enabling Instrument, were firmed up.
+An Interim Project Office was in place from 1 Juy 1967 to June 1969 with Dr. Umali as Director and Dr. Saguiguit as Assistant Director.
 The interim phase ended in June 1969 when the Letter of Agreement regarding SEARCA's establishment, operations and funding for a five-year period was signed by the SEARCA Director, SEAMES Acting Director, the Philippine Education Secretary representing the host government, and a representative of the Unites States government, which was the principal donor of funds during the interim period and the first five years of permanent existence of SEARCA.

-In its Third FYP (1979-1984), SEARCA shifted its strategic thrust to the management of the sub-systems that constitute the agricultural system, including the development and management of Irrigation Systems, Research Systems, Extension Systems, Post-Production Systems, and Farming Systems.
+In its Third FYP (1979-1984), SEARCA shifted its strategic thrust to the management of the sub-systems that constitute the agricultural system, including the development and management of irrigation systems, research systems, extension systems, post-production systems, and farming systems.
 In 1982, SEARCA adopted Farmers' Community Development (FCD) as the umbrella theme of its institutional efforts to improve the agricultural and rural conditions in Southeast Asia.

-Agricultural and Rural Development was the overall theme of SEARCA's Fourth FYP (1984-1989), principally through technology generation, verification, packaging, dissemination, and utilization.
-This strategic thrust was a reinforcement of the theme of the First and Second FYP, an indication of the unfinished task of bridging the technology gap in agricultural production.
+Agricultural and Rural Development was the overall theme of SEARCA's Fourth FYP (1984-1989), primarily through technology generation, verification, packaging, dissemination, and utilization.
+SEARCA periodically reviewed and updated its research agenda with a focus on the evolving technological imperatives of agricultural growth and development.

-In SEARCA's Sixth FYP (1994-1999), the Center intensified its thrust on Developing and Testing Methodologies and Approaches on the broad and complex area of Agricultural Development.
-Its major R&D projects included Development of Upland Communities, Agro-industrialization, Gender and Development, Management of Agricultural Information, Coastal Area Agriculture, and Bio-fertilizer Research.
+In SEARCA's Sixth FYP (1994-1999), the Center intensified its thrust on developing and testing methodologies and approaches on the broad and complex area of agricultural development.
+Its major R&D projects included development of upland communities, agro-industrialization, gender and development, management of agricultural information, coastal area agriculture, and bio-fertilizer research.